 Isolates: AFB Identification

-Refer to Rhode Island State Health Laboratories "Guide to Mycobacteriology Laboratory Services" under the section: "Specimen Collection and Transport of Specimens for Tuberculosis Testing."
+Refer to Rhode Island State Health Laboratories "Guidelines for the Collection and Transport of Specimens for Tuberculosis Testing."

 Smear: No AFB seen in smear